 Content of Notice of Procurement

-What information should be included in a Notice of Procurement.
+Explains what information must be included in a Notice of Procurement.

 - Each Notice of Procurement must contain all of the information that suppliers need to prepare and submit meaningful responses.